STEMTera/stemtera.github.io/en/begin/_posts/2000-04-01-getting-started-circuits.md

 ---
 author: jpliew
-title: "Getting Started with Circuits"
+title: "Exercise 1 - Blinking LED"
 layout: guide
-post-card-type: article
+post-card-type: image
+card-image: common_led.svg
 lang: en
 chapter : 4
-description: How to blink an LED using the (STMB).
+description: LEDs (light-emitting diodes) are small and energy efficient lights that are used in many applications.
+In this exercise we will start with one of the easiest LED blinking circuit and learn how to blink an LED using the (STMB).
 contents:
 - Exercise 1 - Blinking LED
 parts: